 Pocket-lint has been a very popular tech blog founded by Stuart Miles and a team of professional US and UK journalists since 2003.
 Quite recently they added a specific section for smart home devices and home automation—where they have quickly gained popularity due to the quality of its content—.

-A really good blog to follow, especially due to their various buyer’s guides that are often very useful.
+A really good blog to follow, especially due to its various buyer’s guides that are often very useful.

 Why it’s good: great “Top X” guides and various useful DIY tutorials

-Build Your Smarthome offers various resources in their site that is structured really well, so you can easily find any information quickly.
+Build Your Smarthome offers various resources on their site that is structured really well, so you can easily find any information quickly.